St Mary's Rosslare GAA: History

-The logo was designed by Ray Wickham.
-He took inspiration from a banner designed by nuns in the local convent for a feile competition.
-The lighthouse represents Tuskar Lighthouse, Blue for the Sea and Yellow for the Sand.
-The nightboat represents the James Stephen Lightboat which rescued crew members from a Norwegian schooner (The Mexico) in 1914.
-For the efforts of Wickham and Duggan they received an All Ireland Hurling Medal.
+The club's logo was designed by Ray Wickham.
+He took inspiration from a banner designed by nuns in the local convent for a féile competition.
+The lighthouse represents Tuskar Lighthouse, blue for the sea and yellow for the sand.
+The nightboat represents the James Stephen Lightboat which rescued crew members from a Norwegian schooner (the Mexico) in 1914.
+For the efforts of Wickham and Duggan, they received an All Ireland Hurling Medal.
 This is the only time outside the field of play that medals have been awarded.

 Facilities

-The club's main playing field and training centre is the Paddy Roche Centre at Tagoat, just 15 km south of Wexford town and 5 km from Rosslare Europort.
+The club's main playing field and training centre is the Paddy Roche Centre at Tagoat, approximately 15 km south of Wexford town and 5 km from Rosslare Europort.